sairamcharan9/studyplannerAI/PRIVACY_POLICY.md

 *   Object to the processing of your data.
 *   Withdraw your consent at any time.

-To exercise these rights, please contact us at [Your Support Email/Link].
+To exercise these rights, please contact us at support@studyplannerai.com.

 ## 8. Changes to this Privacy Policy